Asymptotic half-grid and full-grid minors: Diverging double rays and quasi-geodesic 3-stars of rays in thick ends

-\begin{proof} The proof is analogous to \cite{GP2023+}*{Lemma~8.17} with just one exception: we choose the sequence $(R_n)_{n \in \N}$ of pairwise disjoint rays so that every $R_n$ is an $\eps$-ray, which is possible because $\eps$ is thick.
+\begin{proof} This follows immediately from the proof of \cite{GP2023+}*{Lemma~8.17} if we choose the sequence $(R_n)_{n \in \N}$ of pairwise disjoint rays so that every $R_n$ is an $\eps$-ray, which is possible because $\eps$ is thick.